ewenharrison/summarizer/README.md

-The `summarizer()` function takes a single dependent variable with a vector of explanatory variable names (continuous or categorical variables) to produce a final table for publication including summary statistics, univariable and multivariable logistic regression analyses.
+The `summarizer()` function takes a single dependent variable with a vector of explanatory variable names (continuous or categorical variables) to produce a final table for publication including summary statistics, univariable and multivariable regression analyses.
 The first columns are those produced by `summary.factorist()`.

 `glm(depdendent ~ explanatory, family="binomial")`